Perspectives

 Google Analytics and Search

-Google Analytics and Google Search Console are tools that provide generic data about visitors to your website and landing pages, and how they found you.
-Those tools are part of the suite we use for search engine optimisation (SEO), an ongoing process to improve your visibility in organic search.
-More important stuff here.
-Being able to be easily found in search is a pillar of digital marketing.
+Together, those tools are part of the suite we use for search engine optimisation (SEO), an ongoing process to improve your visibility in organic search, and answer engine optimisation (AEO).
+Being able to be easily found in search or AI answers is a pillar of digital marketing.

-For us, SEO involves both making sure your website is technically accessible to search engines and making sure the content on the site, be it static copy or articles, is search engine-friendly and answers users’ needs.
+For us, SEO/AEO involves both making sure your website is technically accessible to search engines and making sure the content on the site, be it static copy or articles, is search engine-friendly and answers users’ needs.
 That is called on-page SEO.

 Off-page SEO is the stuff that drives traffic to the site or drives awareness such as PR, social media, and people sharing links to the awesome content on your site.